githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc000/README.md

 val () = println("Hello, world!")
 ```

-We can use xats2py to compile `hello.dats` to generate some PY
+We can use `xats2py` to compile `hello.dats` to generate some PY
 code.
 In order to run the code, we need a few extra lines of PY code
 implementing certain functions (emitted by the compiler) in the
 generated PY code.
+Here is a way to compile and execute the program
+from the current directory:

 ```
 JS_XATS2PYD=./../../../../../xassets/JS/xats2py; \